UPDATE: Read the latest update regarding our response to the novel coronavirus (COVID-19) situation. Read more.

 The Event Upgrade Works will not require any road closures to surrounding roads.

-The Rymill Park community BBQ’s will not be available until the electrical upgrades are completed, as the infrastructure will be isolated during the works.
+The Rymill Park community BBQ’s will not be available throughout the project as the infrastructure will be isolated during the works.
+The BBQ's will be activated again when the electrical upgrades are completed and fully commissioned in late 2022.

 The Rymill Park Kiosk was vacated by the lessee prior to this project and will not be open until further notice.